 Not sure I will choose the Ambit4 when it comes out, even if it’s amazing and they have the features I want.
 I might hang on another season and get the next Garmin.

-Or, the Suunto Ambit3 Sport is the latest and the Ambit4 might even be at Amazon already:
+Or, the Suunto Ambit3 Sport is the latest and the Ambit4 might even be online already:

 More info?
 Download the Suunto Ambit2 R user’s manual in PDF format here.